Cystitis in cats

 How do cats get cystitis?

-• damaged or missing lining of the bladder
+• damaged, abnormal or missing lining of the bladder

-Stress is thought to be an important trigger for cystitis, so managing any anxiety or behavioural issues in your cats can help.
+Stress is an important trigger for cystitis, so managing any anxiety or behavioural issues in your cats can help.

 What Causes What Causes